rdbooton/bricovmod/README.md

 Update data from ONS for regional deaths https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/deathsinvolvingcovid19englandandwalesmarch2020
-But included in this repos as "coronavirus-deaths-regional.csv" up until 17th April 2020 - this is the regional death count from weekly occurrences xlsx which can be downloaded on ONS
+But included in this repos as "coronavirus-deaths-regional.csv" up until 17th April 2020 - this is the regional death count from weekly occurrences xlsx which can be downloaded on ONS - this will need updating

-bricovmod.R file:
+bricovmodV2.R file:

 - Can change "SPECREGION" according to specific region in UK